spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 ## Ocean Savings from Reverting to a Lower Cost Node Pool

-This process is applied to nodes with compute resources that cannot be scaled down from the cluster's set of nodes.
+This process is applied to nodes with compute resources that cannot be scaled down from the cluster's set of node pools.
 For example, suppose a pod was initially placed on a more expensive node due to resource constraints.
 In that case, Ocean Autoscaler can replace it with a less expensive node when it becomes available, consequently saving costs.
 This tab lets you see how much you save from this dynamic resource allocation.

-Ocean savings for reverting to a lower-cost node are calculated from the difference in price between the old node and the new node.
-For more information, see [Revert to Lower Cost](https://docs.spot.io/ocean/features/revert-to-lower-cost-node?id=revert-to-lower-cost-node) Node.
+Ocean savings for reverting to a lower-cost node pool are calculated from the difference in price between the old node and the new node.
+For more information, see [Revert to Lower Cost](https://docs.spot.io/ocean/features/revert-to-lower-cost-node?id=revert-to-lower-cost-node) Node pool.

 To view these savings, click the **Revert to Lower Cost** tab (unless already displayed).